JoonHyeok-hozy-Kim/upenn_mcit/IV_Prep/HZ/HZ_MK1.md

   - account managers had to check their monthly production and sales data and
   - they had to perform numerous manual operations on the system.
 - My duty was to support technical issues when these managers had trouble closing their accounts.
-- The human errors were inevitable because the cost calculation was complex and
+- But the human errors were inevitable because the cost calculation itself was very complex and
   - the amount of data accounting managers had to check during the procedure was massive.
-- So, whenever multiple managers got in trouble simultaneously,
+- So, when multiple managers encountered problems at the same time,
-  - they all requested the solution and there was a bottle neck on the whole closing process.
+  - it created a bottleneck that put significant pressure on me.
 - And I felt great pressure when these bottlenecks took place because
   - I had to receive numerous calls from the managers
   - while finding the reason they made mistake and finally